 EU Enlargement Policy

 Outside of the ESS, several countries have the staus of being "candidate countries" and are waiting to join the EU, while others are potential candidates.
-The current candidate countries are Montenegro; the former Yugoslav Republic of Macedonia; Albania; Serbia and Turkey.
+The current candidate countries are Montenegro; North Macedonia; Albania; Serbia and Turkey.
 The potential candidates are Bosnia and Herzegovina; and Kosovo (under UN Security Council Resolution 1244/99).

 Eurostat follows the progress of candidate and potential candidates in complying with the EU acquis in the field of statistics and collects and publishes data from these countries.
 In addition, Eurostat provides technical assistance and support to the national statistical institutes of each candidate and potential candidate country to enable them to produce and disseminate harmonised data of high quality according to European standards.